Sapphire: Color-change sapphire

 A rare variety of natural sapphire, known as color-change sapphire, exhibits different colors in different light.
 Color change sapphires are blue in outdoor light and purple under incandescent indoor light, or green to gray-green in daylight and pink to reddish-violet in incandescent light.
-Color change sapphires come from a variety of locations, including Madagascar, Myanmar, Sri Lanka and Tanzania.
+Color-change sapphires come from a variety of locations, including Madagascar, Myanmar, Sri Lanka and Tanzania.
 Two types exist.
 The first features the chromium chromophore that creates the red color of ruby, combined with the iron + titanium chromophore that produces the blue color in sapphire.
-A rarer type, which comes from the Mogok area of Myanmar, features a vanadium chromophore, the same as is used in Verneuil synthetic color-change sapphire.
+A rarer type, which comes from the Mogok area of Myanmar, features a vanadium chromophore, the same as is present in Verneuil synthetic color-change sapphire.

-Virtually all gemstones that show the "alexandrite effect" (color change; a.k.a. 'metamerism') show similar absorption/transmission features in the visible spectrum.
+Virtually all gemstones that show the "alexandrite effect" (color change or 'metamerism') show similar absorption/transmission features in the visible spectrum.
 This is an absorption band in the yellow (~590 nm), along with valleys of transmission in the blue-green and red.
 Thus the color one sees depends on the spectral composition of the light source.
 Daylight is relatively balanced in its spectral power distribution (SPD) and since the human eye is most sensitive to green light, the balance is tipped to the green side.
 However incandescent light (including candle light) is heavily tilted to the red end of the spectrum, thus tipping the balance to red.

-Color-change sapphires colored by the Cr + Fe/Ti chromophores generally change from blue or violetish blue to violet or purple.
+Color-change sapphires colored by the Cr + Fe/Ti chromophores generally change from blue or violet-blue to violet or purple.
 Those colored by the V chromophore can show a more pronounced change, moving from blue-green to purple.

 Certain synthetic color-change sapphires have a similar color change to the natural gemstone alexandrite and they are sometimes marketed as "alexandrium" or "synthetic alexandrite".
 However, the latter term is a misnomer: synthetic color-change sapphires are, technically, not synthetic alexandrites but rather alexandrite simulants.
-This is because genuine alexandrite is a variety of chrysoberyl: not sapphire, but an entirely different mineral.
+This is because genuine alexandrite is a variety of chrysoberyl: not sapphire, but an entirely different mineral from corundum.

 Large rubies and sapphires

 Large rubies and sapphires of poor transparency are frequently used with suspect appraisals that vastly overstate their value.
 This was the case of the "Life and Pride of America Star Sapphire".
 Circa 1985, Roy Whetstine claimed to have bought the 1905-ct stone for $10 at the Tucson gem show, but a reporter discovered that L.A.
-Ward of Fallbrook, CA, who appraised it at the price of $1200/ct, had appraised another stone of the exact same weight several years before Whetstine claimed to have found it.
+Ward of Fallbrook, California, who appraised it at the price of $1200/ct, had appraised another stone of the exact same weight several years before Whetstine claimed to have found it.

 Bangkok-based Lotus Gemology maintains an updated listing of world auction records of ruby, sapphire, and spinel.
 As of November 2019, no sapphire has ever sold at auction for more than $17,295,796.